FeatureBaseDB/java-pilosa/docs/imports.md

 ```

 `RecordIterator` extends `Iterator` interface, so you can create new iterators by implementing it.
 Below is a sample iterator which returns prepopulated columns:

+_**Note that timestamps should be in nanoseconds, shorter numbers will not be set on the Pilosa server.**_

 ```java
 class StaticColumnIterator implements RecordIterator {
     private List<Column> columns;